Rise of the Shadow Stealers

 “A rip-roaring, fun-packed, giant-sized hit”Knaresborough Post

-“A spectacular, interactive production”Living North Magazine
+“A spectacular, interactive production.”Living North Magazine

 Drink with a Chimp

 We have all got a part of ourselves that can run wild and cause chaos sometimes.
 Have you ever found yourself asking ‘why did I just do that?’
 Sally is just the same, but she is also a drug addict… and if she can’t learn to control the wild creature inside of herself she is going to die.

 The Vampire Experiment

-“It was extraordinary.
+“Extraordinary.
 Being blind at the beginning was very illuminating.
 I felt vulnerable and scared.
 The questions people wrote on the blackboard were very interesting, with a common theme of a search for meaning.
 Altogether very thought provoking; I felt soothed (as a baby at the beginning), challenged and afraid.
 Thanks everyone.”Audience Feedback

 “Delightful fun, felt like I was 8 years old and experiencing my first magical adventure!”

-“Wow!
-The atmosphere was incredible – I could believe I have travelled across continents tonight.”
+“The atmosphere was incredible – I could believe I have travelled across continents tonight.”

 “This is perhaps the most wonderful piece of theatre I’ve experienced.
 I was on the edge of tears numerous times.”Audience Feedback

 The Lone and Level Sands

 “Evil is something that human beings do and if we want to understand and learn from their mistakes we need to see these people as human, even if we would prefer not to.”Simon Brewis, Director

 “This is a bold and desperate venture to raise open discussion of social, religious, ethical, family and personal values… The presence of a boat is a beacon, drawing landlubbers to engage with the debate on the graffiti-wall, the discussion forum that is the Yorkshire Straif.”Ben Goudie, In-Touch Magazine

 The Leeds Pageant

 “That there is everything community theatre should be.”Howard Bradley, Farsley Youth Development Project

-For two weeks Pointed Arrow Performance wended their way along the South Coast of England, from Lands End to Hastings, we became wandering players in a big red postal van.
-As we travelled we created the myth of a pirate, Leonard Le-Bec, performed stories of his adventures, and left clues to his whereabouts.
+For two weeks Pointed Arrow Performance wended their way along the South Coast of England, from Lands End to Hastings, becoming wandering players, travelling in a big red postal van.
+As they travelled, they created the myth of a pirate, Leonard Le-Bec, performing stories of his adventures, and leaving clues to his whereabouts.